 Age Miscarriage risk increases with age.
-It is highest if you and/or your partner (or the biological father) are over 40.
+It is highest if you are over 35 and your partner (or the biological father) is over 40.

 Previous miscarriages Risk increases with the number of miscarriages you have had in the past.
-But even after three miscarriages, most people will have a healthy pregnancy next time.
+But even after three miscarriages, most people will have a live baby next time.

 Ethnicity If you are of Black African or Black Caribbean background, you have a higher risk of miscarriage.
-We do not yet understand why this is.
+We do not yet know why this is.

 Weight and lifestyle Being very overweight or very underweight increases miscarriage risk.
-Smoking and drinking more than the recommended maximum amount of alcohol or caffeine may also increase your risk.
+Cigarette smoking, and drinking more than the recommended maximum amount of alcohol or caffeine may also increase your risk.